 COVID-19 and the International Development Program: When Fear Is Most To Be Feared

 Associate Professor Nathan Grills

-Nathan Grills (MBBS, MPH, DPHIL, DPH) is a Public Health Physician at the Nossal Institute for Global health, University of Melbourne.
-He works on non-communicable diseases, public health and disability largely in the context of community settings in India.
-He has established a number of community health and development projects in rural India and has also undertaken community work in India, PNG, Fiji, Bangladesh, Nepal, Kenya, Thailand and Mozambique.
-Nathan researches disability measurement and inclusion and has a person experience of disability through caring for his 9 year old daughter.
-In the past Nathan has extensively researched the role of FBOs in responding to HIV and disability (DPhil, Oxford University).
+Nathan Grills (MBBS, MPH, DPhil, DPH) is a Public Health Physician at the Nossal Institute for Global Health, University of Melbourne.
+He works on non-communicable diseases, public health, and disability, largely in the context of community settings in India.
+He has established a number of community health and development projects in rural India and has also undertaken community work in India, PNG, Fiji, Bangladesh, Nepal, Kenya, Thailand, and Mozambique.
+Nathan researches disability measurement and inclusion and has a personal experience of disability through caring for his 9-year-old daughter.
+In the past Nathan has extensively researched the role of FBOs in responding to HIV and disability.